 My teaching and thesis supervision activities at the Department of History reflect not only my own research but cover a larger spectrum of related topics.
 A new course format I developed with a colleague from the University of Vienna last year, the Budapest-Vienna Seminar, addresses Imperial Metropoles of the Habsburg and Ottoman Empire during the long 19th century and joins two classes, the CEU Budapest with the Viennese class.
 In recent years I have taught courses on comparative approaches to religion and secularism, on the relevance of religious and cultural transfers in the Eastern Mediterranean, as well as the mandatory course of the Religious Studies Program on Bookish Tradition and Authority in Scripturalist Religions.
-In courses such as Popular Movements and the Crowd: Religion, Culture, and Society, a course developed before 2010 which took on unexpected actuality subsequently, I try to connect Arab and Ottoman history with European history and to show, for example, that popular movements, far from being epiphenomenal, are central to the study of any society and that the phenomenon of the crowd addresses at once socio-politics and rituals in sacred and profane domains that we find everywhere.
+In courses such as Popular Movements and the Crowd: Religion, Culture, and Society, a course developed before 2010 which took on unexpected actuality subsequently, I connect Arab and Ottoman history with European history and to show, for example, that popular movements, far from being epiphenomenal, are central to the study of any society and that the phenomenon of the crowd addresses at once socio-politics and rituals in sacred and profane domains that we find everywhere.